Graduate and postgraduate study

 4. Accept formal offer and pay your fees

-Once your application to enter the programme has been approved, you will receive a letter from the College of Arts detailing your commencement date, final submission date and the submission dates for your Thesis Proposal and first progress report.
+Once your application to enter the programme has been approved, you will receive a letter from the Faculty of Arts detailing your commencement date, final submission date and the submission dates for your Thesis Proposal and first progress report.

 To finalise your enrolment you need to also formally enrol, accept your offer and pay your fees.

 Your next task will be to prepare a Thesis Proposal which has to be accepted by your Programme/School as well as the Dean.
 The proposal must be accompanied by the Master’s Thesis Proposal Registration form.